Observability & Search

-Know what happened to every email you sent
+Know what happened to every email you send

 The problem

-SES has a dashboard and message search — inside the AWS console.
-For operators, that's a starting point.
-But it means the only people who can answer "did this email get delivered?" are the ones with AWS access.
+Default cloud email logs live inside complex administrative consoles.
+For engineering leads, that's fine.
+But it means the only people who can answer “did this email get delivered?” are engineers with full cloud access.
 Everyone else files a ticket and waits.

 0